SMSF Property Loans

 From here the property is rented and using the combined income of the rent and member contributions the loan is paid off.
 Once it is paid off, the ownership is transferred to the SMSF.

 Our team of mortgage experts will go through the process with you to make it extremely clear and transparent, so you have a total understanding of every step and requirement along the way.

 Chat to one of our experts on 1300 088 065 now!

 There are a number of benefits when it comes to using a self-managed super fund to purchase property including:

-- Interest expenses can be claimed as tax deduction
+- Interest expenses can be claimed as

 - SMSF assets are secure